 Each time the player fires his rocket engine, the ship will be at the mercy of the initial thrust vector and the planet’s gravity ‘wells.’
 During this phase, the screen zooms in on the ship, following its path around the solar system.
 While moving, the ship will show the path it’s taken via a curvy dotted line.
 If the player does NOT reached Earth, the screen zooms back out and we can see clearly the path the ship as taken (due to the dotted line) and make any corrections necessary to the solar system and try again.

-ship is essentially hurtling through space without a pilot.
-During this journey, the player can ’battery supply to power his from space debris, heat from stars or the occasional attack from roving alien saucersScientific Principles
+Once the rocket engine is fired, the ship is essentially hurtling through space without a pilot.
+During this journey, the player can use the ship’s very limited battery supply to power his shields and protect it from space debris, heat from stars or the occasional attack from roving alien saucers.

+Scientific Principles

+The player learns about basic inertia, mass, volume and gravity.

-The player learns about basic imvg (volume) – and that a more massive object has a stronger gravitational force
+The player learns that the mass of a planet is a factor of its size (volume) and density – and that a more massive object has a stronger gravitational force.

+Note: The planets used during Gravity are the same ones encountered in the Massamatics Brain Game.
+This familiarity should help the player more quickly setup his solar system for a safe return trip.

+Reward

-Note: Ts(the longer the better), with a bonus earned for any remaining battery power.
+Successfully navigating home will reward the player with IQ points based on the distance traveled (the longer the better), with a bonus earned for any remaining battery power.

 Note: The Experiments section of the mobile App is designed to be expanded with additional In-App content packs post launch.

 Research Files – Learning from the Master

+In the research section of the Stein-O-Matic, the user can access an expanding library of motion graphic videos on a number of topics.
+Initially, these topics will be limited to Einstein’s own scientific accomplishments, with other topics available post launch.

+For each of these topics, a short motion graphic presentation will play out on the Stein-O-Matic as Einstein provides the narration.

+The videos will be accessed by locating and selecting them from a list in the Stein-O-Matic, OR by navigating Einstein’s conversational menu tree.

+Dialog navigation is still being designed, but accessing a video via dialog may look like this:

+“Einstein, can you [TELL] me about [RELATIVITY]?”

+The keyword [TELL] immediately loads the TELL keyword group in which the keyword [RELATIVITY] launches the relativity video sequence.

+Einstein will launch with (a maximum) of 5 video segments.

+The general Theory of Relativity

+The special Theory of Relativity

+Time

+Gravity

+Photoelectric effect

 In addition to videos on Einstein’s popular areas of research, other knowledge topics will become available post launch.
 These will be offered as in-App purchases.